pranavk2050/Pigeon-Detection/README.md

 # Pigeon-Detection
-This repository contains Pigeon detection sourcecode  using jetson nano
+This repository contains Pigeon detection sourcecode on the jetson nano platform